am1ru1/LargeQuoteTwitterBot/README.md

 -Perhaps introduce a module that, when the bot is run, follows all unfollowed people that follow the bot

 -Perhaps incorporate botSay into quoteDeck as a parameter passed when running the script

+-Move quotes from a text file to a MySQL database and use PyMySQL to manipulate them.
+This would improve scalability and allow for relational databases, such that a database of used quotes could be kept (using foreign keys), and at certain time periods (perhaps once a week) in order to reduce potential quote repetition.